IlluminatiFish/IlluminatiFish/README.md

   - C 🤺 (for Computing Simulations)

+ Some of my interests are:

+  - Cyber Forensics ⚔️
+  - Cyber Security 🔥
+  - Reverse Engineering 🗡️
+  - Malware Analysis 🛡️

 ⛷️ I am currently learning JavaScript to further my knowledge in Web Development

 🔥 I also enjoy Cyber Security and Cyber Forensics as well as being a part of the infosec community on Twitter (https://twitter.com/fish_illuminati) 🔌